kunal-geeks/log_ingestor_project/README.md

 ## Overview

 This project implements a log ingestor system and a query interface for handling log data efficiently.
-The system is built using Flask for the log ingestor, MongoDB Atlas for storage, and includes a sample data populator and query tester.
+The system is built using Flask for the log ingestor, MongoDB Atlas for storage, and includes a sample data populator.

 ## Prerequisites